absent42/Aqara-Wall-Outlet-H2-UK/README.md

 ## Pairing

+First switch the device to the Zigbee firmware via the Aqara Home app on your phone.

 Double tap either button on the outlet then long press it for 5 seconds, the button LED should start to blink when it enters pairing mode.